nlesc-sherlock/hdfs-dfs-client-docker/README.md

-# hdfs-ingest-docker
+# hdfs-dfs-client-docker
-Docker-based tool capable of uploading files to a remote hdfs cluster
+Docker-based tool capable of interacting with a remote hdfs filesystem

-This tool (wrapped in a docker image for convienence) can be used to upload files to a remote hdfs instance (usually a cluster).
+This tool (wrapped in a docker image for convienence) runs the yarn/hadoop "hdfs dfs" client subcommand.
+It can be used to e.g. upload files to a hdfs instance (usually a cluster).

-Example Usage:

-docker run -v /home/user/config.tar.gz:/config.tar.gz -v /source/folder:/input nlesc/hdfs-ingest /hdfs/destination/folder

-Explanation:

-"docker run"

-Command to run this image.

-"-v /home/user/config.tar.gz:/config.tar.gz"
+This image is available on dockerhub as nlesc/hdfs-dfs-client

+## Config file

 The tool needs the location of your hdfs system.
 We currently only support the "client configs" format as produced by Ambari (in the web interface under HDFS->Service Actions -> Download Client Configs".
 This is a .tar.gz archive with standard hadoop configuration files.

+Pass the config as a file by mounting it as a volume when running the container:

-"-v /source/folder:/input"
+  "-v /home/user/config.tar.gz:/config.tar.gz"

-Folder containing the files you would like to ingest.
-We only support uploading the entire content of a folder.

-"nlesc/hdfs-ingest"

-Name of the image.
-In this case the name of the image on dockerhub.

-"/hdfs/destination/folder"

-Destination of the files inside of hdfs.
+## Username

+We assume you are using "simple authentication", where the local user on the client side determines the hdfs user (and thus if you have access).

+The hdfs user needs to be specified as the first argument of the docker run command

+## Build

+Build this image as follows.

+  docker build -t nlesc/hdfs-dfs-client .

+## Examples

+### Get help

+  docker run -v <config_file_location>:/config.tar.gz nlesc/hdfs-dfs-client <hdfs_username>

+### List a folder

+  docker run -v <config_file_location>:/config.tar.gz nlesc/hdfs-dfs-client <hdfs_username> -ls /

+### Upload a folder

+  docker run -v <config_file_location>:/config.tar.gz -v <source_folder>:/input nlesc/hdfs-dfs-client <hdfs_username> -put /input <hdfs_target-folder>

+e.g.

+  docker run -v /home/myuser/config.tar.gz:/config.tar.gz -v /home/myuser/data:/input nlesc/hdfs-dfs-client myuser -put /input /user/myuser/data